circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 	Change the translation of this key from: Verkeerde of verlopen validatie key.
 Neem alsjeblieft contact op met de administratie.
 	into: Verkeerde of verlopen validatie key.
 Misschien heb je jouw account al geactiveerd?
 Als je account al geactiveerd is, heb je daar een e-mail over ontvangen.
 Neem anders alsjeblieft contact op met de administratie.

+3. Add validation to the aankoop saldo profilefield:
+	- Go to Systeem > [Gebruikers configuratie] Profielvelden > Aankoop saldo.
+Fill in the 'Bereik van toegestane waarden' from 0,00 to 10000,00.

 ## Deployment Tasks for release 1.1.1
 1. Create a new operation script on pending users:
 	- Go to Systeem > [Operaties] Scripts: Toevoegen.
 Choose 'Operatie'.
 Fill in the form for creating a new script: